Location - Townsville, North Queensland, Australia

 Cape Pallarenda is a Marine Park Zone A, so you must check on limits with fishing.
 At the time of writing, the limit was one line per fisherman and certain bag limits on crabs, oysters, etc. Remember that domestic animals are not allowed in this park.
 Please note that camping is not permitted in Cape Pallarenda Conservation Park.

-Those metal structures located in the wetlands – which can be seen for many vantage points – are in fact Air services HF radio antennas.
+Those metal tower structures located in the wetlands - which can be seen from many vantage points - are Airservices Australia High Frequency (HF) radio antennas.

 Kapoks (Cochlospermum gillivraei) are deciduous trees growing on the rocky hill-slopes beside Alligator Creek.
 They break out in brilliant yellow flowers after the dormant winter months.
 Leaves then follow before the flowers form large seed pods that eventually split open, revealing a mass of white fluffy seeds.
 During the early settlement of Australia, these soft seeds were used to stuff pillows and mattresses.